 New features in the Geomview 1.9 family are described.

-This release Geomview package can be compiled on systems that use a recent version of the gcc
+This release of the Geomview package can be compiled on systems that use a recent version of the gcc

 compiler (3.x, 4.0 or later), avoiding problems with building or using the earlier long-used Geomview 1.8.1 release.